 Hardware/Electronics You’ll Need

-Full a full run-down on what you’ll need to get plugged-in, check out our “Must-Have Necessities Guide.”
+For a full run-down on what you’ll need to get plugged-in, check out our epic guitar accessories guide.

 - Solid wood